samjones00/docs/docs/_documentation/web-new.md

     APP_SOURCE_TEMPLATES=NetCoreTemplates .NET Core C# Templates;

-`web new` will then use the first GitHub Repo that matches the `<template>` name from all your GitHub Sources, so this does require that all repos have unique names across all your configured GitHub Sources.
+`x new` will then use the first GitHub Repo that matches the `<template>` name from all your GitHub Sources, so this does require that all repos have unique names across all your configured GitHub Sources.

-These are the only sources `web new` looks at to create ServiceStack projects, which by default is configured to use [NetCoreTemplates](https://github.com/NetCoreTemplates), [NetFrameworkTemplates](https://github.com/NetFrameworkTemplates) and
+These are the only sources `x new` looks at to create ServiceStack projects, which by default is configured to use [NetCoreTemplates](https://github.com/NetCoreTemplates), [NetFrameworkTemplates](https://github.com/NetFrameworkTemplates) and
 [NetFrameworkCoreTemplates](https://github.com/NetFrameworkCoreTemplates) GitHub Organizations, whose repos will be listed when running:

-    $ web new
+    $ x new

 {% capture trouble %}{% include web-trouble.md %}{% endcapture %}
 {{ trouble | markdownify }}